splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/dotnet-lambdas.rst

       }
    }

-2. Make sure that the new function handler ``TracingFunctionHandler`` is configured as the main entry point by editing the aws-lambda-tools-defaults.json file and changing the function handler entry.
+2. Make sure that the new function handler ``TracingFunctionHandler`` is configured as the main entry point by editing the aws-lambda-tools-defaults.json file and changing the ``function-handler`` entry.
 You can also do this using the AWS web console, changing the handler in :guilabel:`Runtime settings`.

 3. The template expects the following environment variables: